oVirt/ovirt-site/source/develop/release-management/features/network/networkfilterparameters.html.md

 So there is a need for parameters on two places.

 In a first step, the parameters are implemented for VM's network interfaces, because it addresses the given use case in the [bug report][4].
-Furthermore the possibility to set parameters on VM's network interfaces, addresses the vNIC profile scenarios, too.
+Furthermore there is the possibility to set parameters on VM's network interfaces, temporary solves the vNIC profile scenarios, too.
 The drawback of this approach is that in this scenarios more configuration needed, than it would be of the vNIC profiles could manage the filter parameters.

-### CRUD

-Describe the create/read/update/delete operations on the entities, and what each operation should do.

-### User Experience

-Describe user experience related issues.
-For example: We need a wizard for ...., the behaviour is different in the UI because ....., etc. GUI mockups should also be added here to make it more clear

-What access rights are required to prevent abuse?
+The new entity ia called `VmNicFilterParameter`.
+It is associated to an network interface of an VM's network interface, and has the two attributes `name` and `value`.
+A `VmNicFilterParameter` is identified by it's `id`.
+All `VmNicFilterParameter` are persisted in the dedicated table `vm_interface_filter_parameters` in the database.

+### Adding a new network filter parameter

+To add a new network filter parameter, a reference to the VM's network interfaces, a valid name and a valid value are required.
+The name and the value has to satisfy at least the regular expressions of [libvirts XML schema][8], to ensure that VDSM will create valid XML for libvirt.
+There are [Reserved variables of libvirt's network filters][9] with known data types, which could be validated, but it is not planned to implement this.
+It is explicitly allowed to create multiple network filter parameters with the same name.

+On adding a new network filter parameter, a new row is created in the dedicated table in the database.

+### Updating a new network filter parameter

+The validation of the changed attributes are the same like for adding a new network filter parameter.

+Trough oVirt"s REST API it is possible to change the name and the value of the parameter.
+The entity allows to change the reference to the VM's network interface, but this is very unlikely to happen.
+The `id` of the entity must not be changed.

+On updating a network filter parameter, the row representing the network filter parameter is addressed by the attribute `id` and the other attributes in the row are updated.

+### Removing a new network filter parameter

+If the network filter parameter is removed, the corresponding row in the table in the database is removed.
+If the VM's network interface referenced by the network filter parameter is removed, the network filter is removed, too.
+This is done by the database, hidden from ovirt-engine.

 ### Installation/Upgrade

-Describe how the feature will effect new installation or existing one.

-### User work-flows

-Describe the high-level work-flows relevant to this feature.
+The engine-setup prepares the database for the usage of this feature.

-### Network Filter Parameters in libvirt XML and VDSM API
+The information about the network filter parameters is sent to VDSM via json, but not XML-RPC.
+VDSM versions compatible to cluster level 4.1 and higher interprets the network filter parameters, older VDSM versions ignores them.
+The next section explains this detailed.

+### Communication of VDSM and engine

 A naive mapping of a parameterized mapping of the reference to a top-level filter in a network interface in libvirt XML to VDSM json would look like this: